isopink/isopink.github.io/_posts/2025-04-17-Validaition.md

 If we simply observe performance on a dataset, it acts as a test set, yielding an unbiased estimate.
 However, the moment we make a decision based on those observations—like stopping training at the lowest error point—that dataset becomes a validation set.
 This "choice" introduces a bias, making the estimate optimistically skewed.
 Thus, using a set for active decisions changes its nature from a neutral test set to a biased validation set.

-To understand Optimistic Bias, consider a simple example.
+To understand Optimistic Bias more precisely, let us consider a simple example.
 Suppose we have two hypotheses, $h_1$ and $h_2$ with:

 <br>